Here are the ingredients and supplies you will need:

-Step One: Weigh the Coconut Oil and place in your mixing container and set in on the stove.
+Step One: Measure the Oils in your mixing container and set in on the stove.
 Leave the heat off for now.

 Put the water into your lye mixing container, put on your gloves and safety goggles, now gently pour the solid lye into the water and mix.
-There will be fumes so hold your breath, wear a mask or pull your shirt collar over your nose.
-Mix, the fumes shouldn’t last too long but if they become overpowering, step away and then come back.
+There will be fumes so hold your breath, wear a medical mask or pull your shirt collar over your nose.
+Mix, the fumes shouldn’t last too long.
 When the grittiness on the bottom is gone and the lye is completely dissolved into the water, let it sit and cool off.

-While your lye is mixed and cooling, go to your oils that are on the stove.
-Turn on the stove burner for a minute or two.
+Step Three: While your lye is mixed and cooling, go to your oils that are on the stove.
+Turn on the stoveburner for a minute or two.
 If you have gas, you can turn it on and off so as not to overheat your oils (they take forever to cool down so you want to keep a close eye on the temp to avoid overheating).
-By the time the coconut oil melts, you should be about ready.
-The coconut oil melts at 76 degrees but since you have been giving it heat, chances are that it will get hotter than that.
-Use your thermometer and get the oils to be about 90-110 degrees F. When you get there, take the oils off the stove.
-The heat that the pot is holding in addition to the heat from the lye will be more than enough to keep the correct temperature.
-NOTE: I wouldn’t mess around with temps past 130.

 After a minute or two, you can turn it up.
 Stir until the soap reaches trace.

-Step Five: After your soap traces and your optional fragrance or oils have been thoroughly mixed in, you can pour the soap into your mold or container.
+Step Five: After your soap traces you can pour it into your mold or container.
 Have some kind of lid or if you don’t you can put the mold or container with soap into a cardboard box and close the lid.
 Throw towels or blankets on top.
 Just enough to keep the heat in.
 1 or 2 bath towels is sufficient.
 Leave it for 24 hours.